EspressoLogicCafe/Examples/MigrationService/README.md

 macos/lacadmin api import  --file 'workspace/PROJECT_Demo_2000.json' --namecollision replace_existing

 ```
-Note: Linux generates 2 login commands.
+**Note:** Linux generates two login commands.
 This is caused by a defect in the lacadmin compiled version.
 ## Workspace
-The workpsace directory will contain all of your APIs from your source system when you execute the MasterExport-1 script.
+The workspace directory contains your APIs from your source system when you execute the MasterExport-1 script.
-The workspace will be used by the MasterImport-2 script as input to the new version of your LAC server.
+The MasterImport-1 script uses the workspace as input to the new version of your LAC server.

-## Multiple TeamsSpaces
+## Multiple TeamSpaces
-If you have multiple TeamSpace accounts - you must edit both the export and import scripts and enter the correct
+If you have multiple TeamSpace accounts, you must edit both the export and import scripts and enter the correct
 [teamspaceUser] and [teampspacePassword].
-For the 5.0 target server, create the teamSpace and teamSpace user
-first before you run the import scripts.
+For the Live API Creator 5.0 target server, create the teamSpace and teamSpace user before you run the import scripts.
 ```aidl
 #  === REMEMBER TO CHANGE THE [teamspaceUser] and [teamspacePassword] for each TeamSpace instance. =====
 macos/lacadmin logout